Archfx/duo-de/README.md

 > **Try this at your own risk and proceed with caution!**

 > [!CAUTION]
-> Backup your user data before proceeding, at it might prompt you to wipe the user data depending on your current setup.
+> **BACKUP** your user data before proceeding, it might prompt you to wipe the user data partition depending on your current setup.

 Following are the steps to flash this image to your surface duo.